mongodb/terraform-provider-mongodbatlas/examples/federated-database-instance/README.md

 ``` bash
 $ terraform plan
 ```
-This project currently does the below deployments:
+This project currently supports the below deployments:

 - An AWS Policy
 - An AWS Role